Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

 Tools being employed:
 - OpenCPN
-- at the moment sending iPad GPS location data to OpenCPN using GPS2ZIP
+- I was sending iPad GPS location data to OpenCPN using GPS2ZIP
+- on land using Boat Beacon with AIS targets being captured on iPad, and OpenCPN is networked into Boat Beacon.
+- Can use python VDRplayer to stream from nmea .txt file to OpenCPN for display
 - iCom M506 AIS Receiver/VHF
 - NMEA2k Network - need to exploit this further
 - Jetson Xavier Development kit